In which The Author needs a change of scene

 FADE IN FROM BLACK

-Music comes up slowly; the track is Traffic by The Stereophonics.
+Music comes up slowly; the track is ‘Traffic’ by Stereophonics.
 It is raining gently.
-It’s just another week night in a run-down town somewhere in the South Wales Valleys.
+It’s just another weeknight in a run-down town somewhere in the South Wales Valleys.
 The camera tracks along the main street, passing a long row of shops protected behind steel shutters.
 A small group of teenagers loiter on a raised seating area in the middle of the square.
 The camera pauses outside a small pub, brightly lit, and with about half a dozen punters dotted around the single room.
-One of the windows is broken.
-Throughout this establishing scene, the AUTHOR’s voice comes over in a cagey, stagey, side-of-mouth film noir style.
+One of the windows is broken, but still manages to stay together.
+Throughout this establishing scene, the AUTHOR’s voice comes over in a cagey, stagy, side-of-mouth film noir style.

 The camera zooms in ‘through’ the centre of the network of cracks to the interior of the pub, and pauses.
 The scene changes magically from full colour, through b/w, to sepia, and back again.